-- Maintain open communication with preceptor and student during the internship experience; review and monitor progress reports. - Resolve any problems that may occur in the internship experience. - Ensure that the student understands what is expected during the internship fieldwork experience and assignments. - Review and provide feedback to students on weekly-reports on a timely basis. - Maintain contact with student and preceptor through phone calls, emails, and potential site visit. - Complete site visit(s), where appropriate.
+- Maintain open communication with preceptor and student during the internship experience; review and monitor weekly reports. - Resolve any problems that may occur in the experience. - Ensure that the student understands what is expected during the fieldwork experience and assignments. - Review and provide feedback to students on weekly-reports on a timely basis. - Maintain contact with student and preceptor through phone calls, emails, and potential site visit. - Complete site visit(s), where appropriate.

-3. FIELDWORK COORDINATOR RESPONSIBILITIES POST-FIELDWORK
+2. FIELDWORK COORDINATOR RESPONSIBILITIES POST-FIELDWORK